cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 This is a deliberate policy: without recursion, the compiler can determine the maximum stack size needed by a program, and avoid the overhead of runtime checking and reallocations/errors if there's an overflow.

-> Note that it *is* legal to write a generic function whichs calls a version of itself with different specialisation parameters.
+> Note that it *is* legal to write a generic function which calls a version of itself with different specialisation parameters.
 This loophole does allow finite recursion to be done if written cunningly, and we use it in some of our library code.

 ### Generic functions